skevas/gohugo-theme-ananke/README.md

       custom_css = ["css/custom.css","css/custom2.css"]
 ```

+### MathJax-Support

+If you add the key `math: true` to a post, MathJax support will be loaded.

+Check `layouts/_default/baseof.html` for the default version and source.
+You can reconfigure the source in your config file by setting in `[params]` the key `MathJax`

 ### Show Reading Time and Word Contributing

 If you add a key of `show_reading_time` true to either the Config Params, a page or section's front matter, articles will show the reading time and word count.